 (For purposes of the award, an eligible institution is defined as an accredited public, nonprofit or privately owned for-profit college, university, vocational school, or post-secondary education institution that is eligible to participate in a student aid program administered by the U.S. Department of Education.)

-We are currently accepting 2023 applications and the deadline has been updated to July 31st, 2023.
-To complete an application, visit here.
-For questions about the Crest Oral-B Promising Researcher Award, contact Tracey Schilligo, Professional Programs Manager at foundation@ada.org or
+For questions about the Crest Oral-B Promising Researcher Award, contact Tracey Schilligo, Professional Programs Manager at foundation@ada.org or 312.440.2763.